mtopolovec/CatalogService/README.md

 You can use docker to test the app with using docker-compose file.
 But after you use docker to make both app and mysql database.
 You will need to uncomment the mysql required parameters in application.yml file.
-Import init.sql in order for app to work via terminal on docker mysql image using next command:
+Import V1__initOfDatabase.sql in order for app to work via terminal on docker mysql image using next command:

-`mysql -u root -p test < init.sql`
+`mysql -u root -p test < V1__initOfDatabase.sql`